-Even a carefully copyedited manuscript will retain some errors, and more may be introduced during the design phase.
+Even a carefully copyedited manuscript will retain some errors, and more may be introduced in the design phase.
 I will pore over your manuscript (now a PDF file) to catch errors such as these:

 I will mark your manuscript with proofreader symbols and comments in the margins.
 Note that proofreading is not a substitute for copyediting.

-File Preparation (for E-Books)
+File Preparation (for E-books)

-If you plan to make your book available as an e-book, I can prepare the Word file for file conversion and digital publishing.
+If you plan to make your book available as an e-book, I can prepare the Word doc for file conversion and digital publishing.
 E-books are arranged and formatted differently than printed books, so this process requires a number of steps: